How to Maintain Ice Maker Long Term: 4 Key Steps

 The Core Maintenance Routine: Your Step-by-Step Guide

 Ready to roll up your sleeves?
 Don’t worry, it’s easier than it sounds.
 Most of this takes just a few minutes every month or so.
 Always start by unplugging your ice maker and removing all ice and water before you begin.
+For shop curated ice maker on this site.

 1. Regular Cleaning (Inside and Out)